14 New Hampshire-Inspired Dog Names - NewsBreak

 What are the best farm stands in New Hampshire?
 We asked our viewers.
 Viewers say they love the family-friendly environment at Devriendt Farm.
 Fans of Pelloni's Farm Market say they love the corn at this Hinsdale farm stand.
 3. McQuesten Farm in Litchfield.
 Many viewers say McQuesten Farm has great...

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-Date nights are few and far between for some of us, but other couples enjoy date nights regularly.
-I admire those couples who schedule a date every Saturday night, or the second Friday of each month.
+Seeing how fashion has changed over the decades is a fashion-lover's dream.
+And who doesn't agree that the '80s were one of the most fun and eclectic times?

 The Beagles are here!
 Beagles rescued from research facility arrive at Mass. shelter

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-If you’re looking for some shade on another hot and hazy weekend, come celebrate the 100th anniversary of New Hampshire’s Polar Caves tomorrow (Saturday August 20)!
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.
-Leave it to Google to call us all out when it comes to grammar and spelling.
-I love when these Google trends come out, because we can compare ourselves to not only other New England states, but the country, and hopefully feel smarter than everyone else.
-Well, maybe.